unscriptable/babel-plugin-export-for-test/README.md

 JavaScript.

-I'd love it if this plugin got some attention and turned into an actual proposal to EcmaScript.
+I'd love it if this plugin got some attention and turned into an actual proposal to EcmaScript 2018.
 I plan to use the plugin on my production code to see how much I like it.
-If you feel as I do -- that JavaScript needs first class tests -- then I encourage you to try it, too.
+If you think that JavaScript needs first class tests,  then I encourage you to try it, too.

 ## How it works